hachkingtohach1/CustomRandomOre/README.md

 # Raw materials for making machines are:
     - Water and Lava
     - Water and Fence
-    - Lava and Bedrock [ VIP Permission ]
+    - Lava and Bedrock [ VIP Permission ], You can see it in Config.
 <p align="center">
   <img src="https://www.tynker.com/minecraft/api/block?id=578a8c1065e4f2ce648b4567&w=400&h=400&width=400&height=400&mode=contain&format=jpg&quality=75&cache=1m&v=1468697616"/>
 </p>